Do Dogs Burp?

 If you suspect this may be the case for your dogs burping, get them checked out by the vet.
 Gastrointestinal diseases include irritable bowel syndrome (IBS), bacterial overgrowth, internal parasites (worms), cancer, and more.

 Sudden changes in a dog’s diet can lead to excess gas.
 You should always change what you feed your dog slowly and gradually.
-Check out our blog on How To Switch Your Dog’s Food here, to avoid gastrointestinal upset.
+Check out How To Switch Your Dog’s Food here, to avoid gastrointestinal upset.

 Dogs that like to rummage through the trash and eat things they shouldn’t can also cause themselves to burp and fart.